 Nara brushes Nara fude

-A fude is a brush and a Nara Fude is a brush produced in and around Nara City and Yamatokoriyama City, Nara Prefecture.
+Nara brushes (called Nara fude in Japanese) are brushes produced in and around the neighboring cities of Nara and Yamatokoriyama, Nara prefecture.
 Nara is considered to be the birthplace of brush making in Japan.
-The oldest existing brushes in Japan are the 17 Tenpyo-hitsu (Tenpyo brushes), which were a part of the imperial treasures belonged to the Emperor Shomu.
-These brushes are kept in the Shoso-in treasure house.
+The oldest existing brushes in Japan are seventeen Tenpyo brushes, which are part of the imperial treasures that belonged to Emperor Shomu (the 45th emperor of Japan, 701-756).
+These brushes are kept in the Shosoin Repository*.

-The brush making tradition in Nara started about 1200 years ago.
-It is said that it started in 806 (the first year of the Daido period) when a Japanese envoy to the Tang Dynasty, Kukai (later called Kobo Daishi), returned from Tang.
-He brought back the knowledge of Chinese brush manufacturing techniques and then taught the skills to Kiyokawa Sakanai in Yamato.
-There were a lot of scholar monks who where learning Buddhism at that time in Nara, and the brushes made in Nara were spread among high-rank monks and scholar monks.
+The brush making tradition began in Nara in the year 806, when a Japanese envoy to the Tang dynasty, Kukai (1185-1333, an important Buddhist monk and calligrapher), returned from China.
+He brought back production techniques and taught them to Kiyokawa SAKANAI in Nara.
+At the time there were a lot of monks studying in the area and the brushes were spread among high priest and scholar monks.

-In later days when Kana characters came into use, a new demand for more delicate brushes had arisen due to the need to draw curved lines more freely.
-Against such a background, the foundation of Nara Fude was established by hissyo.
-They brought out the best features of the limited types of animal hairs and skillfully combined them to make brushes.
+Later, when kana characters (Japanese syllabic script) started to be used, there was a new demand for delicate brushes due to the need to draw curved lines easily.
+Because of this, the foundation of Nara brushes was established by brush artisans.
+They brought out the best features of the animal hairs and skillfully combined them to make brushes.

 General Production Process